 Prior linkage analysis hinted at regions of interest with significant LOD-scores (>3) and this vastly reduced the number to 104 unique variants shared across all affecteds.
-The rarity of the phenotype prompted a search for novel variants, resulting in just 3 potentially causative-variants, 1 of which was a missense mutation that was later confirmed to be the disease-originating variant.\
+The rarity of the phenotype prompted a search for novel variants, resulting in just 3 potentially causative-variants, 1 of which was a missense mutation that was later confirmed to be the disease-originating variant.

-\

-(I made that last part up, please correct.)

-Performance
+Second Case

+One family presented with an X-linked inheritance model with a phenotype of hereditary gingival fibromatosis (HGF) with whole-exome sequencing being performed upon the 7 affecteds and 1 unaffected member.
+It inicially started with approximately 290, 000 variants in each VCF file.
+Again, the Adding Genes module filtered out the majority of variants (89% reduction) due to majority of them being intergenic/intronic.
+After using Physical Location Filter, 0,13% variants remained.
+The following module Mutation Type Filter resulted 0,03% of variants in each affected VCF file.
+Novel Variant Filter reduced the total number of initial variants by 99,99%.
+After using X-lined Dominant Inheritance model only 3 variants remained, and after using Same Variant Filter – only a single causative variant was left.

+Figure X. A filtering cascade of average reduction of variants (in %) by each module in the Second Case Project.

+Third Case

+Four siblings from second-cousin marriage parents were described with C1q nephropathy, presented with steroid-resistant nephrotic syndrome with the mutation segregating in an autosomal recessive fashion.
+For 4 affected siblings whole-exome sequencing was performed and VCF files were run through HSAP.
+Initially approximately 25, 000 variants were present in each VCF file.
+The module Adding Genes resulted the initial variants number to drop by approximately 65,90%.
+Mutation Type Filter reduced the initial number of variants by approximately 84,70% and AAF Filter by 98,78%.
+After applying AR Inheritance Filter only 0.27% of initial variation remained.
+Same Variant Filter left each VCF file with 15 variants.
+Only two of them were homozygous from two different genes.
+Append Gene Expression module was used to prioritize those two genes.
+This resulted one having a strong expression in kidney and another one had house-keeping gene expression profile.
+Therefore, only 1 variant in the kidney expressed gene remained as most likely disease causing variant.

+Figure X. A filtering cascade of average reduction of variants (in %) by each module in the Second Case Project.

+Discussion

 [Table]

-Depending upon the total input variants as well as the number and ordering of modules used, an average initial analysis using any number of modules (excluding alternate allele filtering and gene expression annotations) for VCF files containing 300,000 variants each, will attribute a total of 10 minutes per VCF.
+Depending upon the total input variants as well as the number and ordering of modules used, an average initial analysis using any number of modules (excluding alternate allele filtering) for VCF files containing 300,000 variants each, will attribute a total of 2 minutes per VCF.

 There are several limiting steps however, with the largest bottleneck occurring at initial gene annotation stage, which must prime all input variants for downstream filtering through the use of a gene (or exon) map that is dependent upon user parameters.
 Gene maps for a variety of user parameters already exist as static files in the live environment, but not all use-cases are covered and a new gene map must be generated for irregular setups which can take up to 1 hour depending on internet connection (if any) and proximity from the closest UCSC MySQL mirror.